Caledonia Investments update: weak pound boosts returns

-Caledonia Investments, one of the components of the MoneyWeek investment trust portfolio, reported a strong six months as global equity markets continued to thrive.
+Caledonia Investments, one of the components of the MoneyWeek investment trust portfolio, saw the value of its investments rise in April.

-Will Wyatt, the trust’s outgoing chief executive, who announced he is due to retire in July 2022, said: “The portfolio has continued to perform well during the first half of the year, delivering against our aims and extending our healthy long-term performance track record.
+Will Wyatt, the trust’s outgoing chief executive, who will retire in July, said in Caledonia’s latest half-year report: “The portfolio has continued to perform well during the first half of the year, delivering against our aims and extending our healthy long-term performance track record.
 All three investment pools have generated strong positive returns with the underlying companies and funds showing good levels of growth as the world economy continues to recover from the Covid-19 pandemic.”